manifoldco/mercury/README.md

 | `v#.#.#`        | **Stable**: ⚠️ dependabot will update all our repos using it! |
 | `v#.#.#-beta.0` | **Unstable**: this is safe for testing                        |

-⚠️ **Note**: deploying won’t update the tokens!
-You’ll need to run `npm run extract` to pull the latest values.
+⚠️ **Note**: **deploying WILL NOT update the tokens from Figma!** You’ll need to run `npm run extract` manually to pull the latest values.
+The reason is that we want changes to be committed to version control, and reviewed before publishing.

 [figma]: https://www.figma.com/developers/api#access-tokens
 [local-icons]: ./src/icons